camille-readbean/tp/docs/UserGuide.md

 This is ideal as you do not often bring a mouse out with you on site visits to clients or on the go.
 <br>
 ## Who is it for and what can it do for me?
-This application is intended for people involved with social work, social worker, volunteers, community partners who have a need to manage contacts and their associated information.
+This application is intended for people involved with social work, social workers, volunteers, and community partners who have a need to manage contacts and their associated information.
 We offer a quick way for you to store their name, address, phone number, email and notes about them.
-We also support tagging contacts for easy search.
-Additionally we offer a way to keep track of upcoming appointments with them.
+We also support tagging contacts for easier searching.
+Additionally, we offer a way to keep track of upcoming appointments with them.